matinfazli/pioneer-games/docs/intro.md

 - Create formations (e.g. grid or circle)
 - Units have a task queue (e.g. “Move to location” and then “Gather resource”)

-## Working with the system

-The Mass Strategy System is mainly a C++ project utilizing the Mass framework.
-C++ knowledge and a basic understanding of the Mass framework is required to use the system in your own project.

-Without C++ knowledge, you are only able to add and change the assets.
-For example, you can add your own units, buildings or resources.
-However, adding custom logic via Blueprints is tricky because the system uses the Mass framework and the majority of the logic there is written in C++.

 ## Limitations

 Here are some of the main limitations of the system:

 - Movement is only possible on a flat ground (no Z-axis movement)
 - Up to 1000 units with stable fps

-## Getting help

-If you have any questions, feel free to ask in our discord server: https://discord.com/invite/uMKThEBvDJ